 With mobile technology, it is much simpler to compare prices from airlines and hotels instantaneously from mobile apps.
 Everything you need to do from booking your plane ticket or hotel room to making a reservation at a restaurant, you can do from your phone.
 According to an infographic published by Mashable, the use of mobile technology helps travelers be more spontaneous.
 The infographic shows that of all the people who booked a hotel room or plane ticket for a trip within 24 hours, 70 percent were from a mobile device.

 The growing popularity of mobile travel technology has resulted in smartphones and other mobile devices being specifically designed to accommodate globe trotters.
-For example, T-break Media recommends the Sony Xperia Z3 as a perfect travel companion because you can add and remove a SIM card to avoid roaming charges.
 The Sony Xperia Z3 also is waterproof and rugged enough for outdoor adventures.
 Additionally, it has a high-performance camera for documenting all of your experiences.
 With all of these features, you can cut down on the number of devices and accessories you have to bring.

 Mobile Edge offers an array of Smartphone accessories the keep your device charged while on the go.
 Click on the link for a complete listing of all Mobile Edge Smartphone accessories.